lambda-school-assignments0/Graphs/projects/adventure/README.md

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?

+It requires finding all the shorter branches and leaving the longest branch last so you'll only have to traverse it once and not backtrack

 My best path is 957 moves.
 Can you find a shorter path?